ryanfowler/SwiftData/README.md

 }
 ```

+Similar convenience functions are provided for: deleting a table `let err = SD.deleteTable("TableName")` and finding all existing tables in the database `let (tables, err) = SD.existingTables()`.

+Alternatively, a table could be created using a SQL statement directly, as shown in the 'Execute A Change' section below.

 =================
 ###Execute A Change

-Alternatively, a Table could be created using a direct SQL statement:
+The `SD.executeChange()` function can be used to execute any non-query SQL statement (e.g. INSERT, UPDATE, DELETE, CREATE, etc.).

+To create a table using this function, you could use the following:

 ```
 if let err = SD.executeChange("CREATE TABLE Cities (ID INTEGER PRIMARY KEY AUTOINCREMENT, Name TEXT, Population INTEGER, IsWarm BOOLEAN, FoundedIn DATE)") {